 Tom is a Co-Founder and Partner of Aspada Investment Advisors.
 Prior, he was one of the first employees of SeaChange Capital Partners, a social sector financial intermediary founded by former senior partners of Goldman Sachs.
 Earlier, he worked in the Investment Management Division at Goldman Sachs in San Francisco.
 Tom received his MBA at the Indian School of Business (ISB) in Hyderabad, and his BA in Economics from Providence College.
 While at ISB he focused on innovations in early stage financing and entrepreneurial ecosystems in India and other emerging markets.
 He has worked and traveled extensively throughout India and Asia.
 He currently serves on the Boards of ThinkLink Supply Chain Services and NeoGrowth Credit.

-Kushal is an Investment Manager at Aspada Investment Advisors.
-Previously, he was the Financial Controller at Zovi.com, an e-commerce start-up funded by SAIF Partners and Tiger Global, where he laid the foundation of strong finance and compliance systems.
+Kushal is the Chief Financial Officer at Aspada Investment Advisors.
+Previously, he was the Financial Controller at Zovi.com, where he laid the foundation of strong finance and compliance systems.
 Having also worked at ITC and PwC, he brings a rich experience in building finance processes, financial analysis, accounts and audit.
 Kushal is a Chartered Accountant from the Institute of Chartered Accountants of India, in which he secured positions in the National Merit list in both Intermediate and Final Examinations.
 He graduated from St. Xavier's College, Kolkata.
+He currently serves on the Board of Schedulers Logistics India Pvt.
+Ltd.

 Tauseef Khan Investment Associate